RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #313, #314

+Trying to figure out the best way to handle assigning classes since so much is going on at the same time.
+I needed a "busy" class that prevents players from queueing while they are creating a lobby, or creating a lobby when they are next in line.
+But they should be able to create a lobby while in a queue and not next in line.
+There was a problem where a "busy" class was being given to a player that joined the lobby and I need to avoid that from happening.
+I also need to consider removing classes when a player dies or leaves a lobby.
+When they die, they need to respawn and clear their class, however I need a gate to make sure that the player entering the zone doesn't have a busy class because they shouldn't be able to clear that busy class by respawning or anything.
+Lots of little timing details I have to figure out.

 ## #310, #311, #312

 I got sucked into make pretty things and got lost in the time...
 I haven't eaten